jman2-go/LoL-Grubs/README.md

 - `void_grubs`: the number of void grubs taken by that team
 - `opp_void_grubs`: the number of void grubs taken by the opposing team
 - `heralds`: whether or not a team took the [rift herald](https://leagueoflegends.fandom.com/wiki/Rift_Herald/LoL). `1` means the team obtained the rift herald, `0` means they did not.

+## Data Cleaning and EDA

+First, the dataset was split into two new datasets, one having information about the players, and one having information about the overall outcome of the match.
+Some rows had matches played in 2024 were played in patches before 14.01; these were all removed, as void grubs only exist in patch 14.01 and beyond.

+Some rows had matches where their `datacompleteness` was not `complete` (marked `partial`), so they did not have complete information on the number of void grubs that were taken.
+These rows were removed as well.
+Additionally, a column called `majority_grubs` was added to denote if a team was able to take 4 or more grubs.